 If a piece of candy does not contain an ingredient list on the label (as is the case with fun-sized candies), research the label online or contact the manufacturer directly.
-Just remember that not all third-party information you see online is accurate.
-Always check with the manufacturer when doubt exists or information you find is contradictory from multiple sources.
+Not all third-party information you see online is accurate.
+Always check with the manufacturer when in doubt or when information you find is contradictory.

 (3) Never assume.

-Remember, candy labels and manufacturing facilities can change from year to year.
+Candy labels and manufacturing facilities can change from year to year.
 Halloween and seasonal candies are often manufactured in alternative factories to meet seasonal high demand.
-Just because a Hershey Bar is normally gluten free doesn’t mean the fun-size Halloween version of it is gluten free too.
+For example, REESE’S peanut butter cups are gluten free, but its seasonal shaped items are not.
 Never assume.

 (4) Don’t rely solely on allergen disclosure statements.

 Manufacturers must disclosure if their products contain any of the top eight allergens (wheat, eggs, dairy, soy, fish, shellfish, peanuts, tree nuts), however, gluten is not considered a top eight allergen, only wheat is, so if a product contains barley, it won’t be listed as an “allergen” on the label.